-- Be physically active and find enjoyment in physical activity
+- Be physically active and find enjoyment in physical activity.

-- Master the physical skills and concepts to enable them to participate with confidence in a range of sports and activities
+- Master the physical skills and concepts to enable them to participate with confidence in a range of sports and activities.

-- Develop physical skills, habits and interests that will promote a lifelong healthy lifestyle
+- Develop physical skills, habits and interests that will promote a lifelong healthy lifestyle.

 - Develop positive attitudes to physical endeavour including fair play, perseverance and sporting behaviour, and an ability to cope with success and failure.

 - Learn how to co-operate with each other and work successfully in pairs, groups and teams.

-- Understand the needs for safe practice in physical activities and how to achieve this
+- Understand the needs for safe practice in physical activities and how to achieve this.

-- Be able to swim proficiently and to understand the basic survival and life saving skills
+- Be able to swim proficiently and to understand the basic survival and life saving skills.

 - Be given opportunities to experience outdoor environments and activities and to know how to manage risk and stay safe.